-This post from Helen Geib, QDiscovery General Counsel, was originally published on LinkedIn here.
+This post, IOT: Connected to the Internet – and the Courts, from Helen Geib, QDiscovery General Counsel, was originally published on LinkedIn here.
 Please visit the original piece to leave any comments.

 It’s time to think outside the box of familiar sources of ESI.
 Our devices are tracking us, and the data they collect is making its way into the courtroom.
 Discovery and smart technology was the topic of “The Connected World: A Lawyer’s Guide to the Internet of Things,” the latest CLE from the eDiscovery, Information Governance and Cybersecurity Section of the Indianapolis Bar Association.